StanfordSpezi/SpeziLLM/README.md

 ```

 > [!NOTE]
-> To learn more about the usage of SpeziLLMFog, please refer to the [DocC documentation] (https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillmfog).
+> To learn more about the usage of SpeziLLMFog, please refer to the [DocC documentation](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillmfog).

 ## Contributing